zeeshanmcp12/terraform/README.md

 - terraform destroy -target -> delete only the specific resource and not the entire infrastrucuter by looking into the .tfstate file.
 - terraform plan -destroy -> destroy the infrastructure that have define in current plan
 - terraform fmt -> Rewrites all terraform configuration files in a well presented and easy to read format.
 Similar to golang.
+- terraform validate -> very usefull command to see if configuration is valid or not.
+It also indicate if any property (attribute) is missing in a resource etc.

 ### Command specific notes